TimNotHere/Tims-Clicker-Game/README.md

 # Technologies Used

-This game was built using HTML, CSS, and JavaScript.
+This game was built using JSX.